evoldoers/historian/README.md

                    (default is .001)
-  -maxiter &lt;n&gt;    Max number of EM iterations (default 100) -nolaplace      Do not add Laplace +1 pseudocounts during model-fitting -fixsubrates    Do not estimate substitution rate matrix or root distribution -fixgaprates    Do not estimate indel rates or length distributions
+  -maxiter &lt;n&gt;    Max number of EM iterations (default 100) -nolaplace      Do not add Laplace +1 pseudocounts during model-fitting -fixsubrates    Do not estimate substitution rates or initial composition -fixgaprates    Do not estimate indel rates or length distributions

 General options: